How to treat a tracheal collapse in dogs and cats with a silicone stent

-Tracheal collapse in dogs and cats
+What's a tracheal collapse in dogs and cats?

 This is an emergency respiratory condition that is more prone to occur in small dogs, toy breeds, and also in older dogs or gerontics.